Ureimu/screeps-calculator/README.md

 ### Settings

-if you want use this outside screeps' game environment, use code below to assign game constants to global.
+if you want to use screeps-calculator outside screeps' game environment, use code below to assign game constants to global.
 typescript:

 ```ts